Xu Shao: Appraisals of Chen Shi and Chen Fan

-When a teenage Xu Shao went to Yingchuan Commandery (潁川郡; covering present-day southern and central Henan), he visited and mingled with many reputable men in the region, except for Chen Shi.
+When a teenage (Note: As Xu Shao was around 18 years old when Chen Fan died in Oct 168, this anecdote most likely took place in the 160s.)
+Xu Shao went to Yingchuan Commandery (潁川郡; covering present-day southern and central Henan), he visited and mingled with many reputable men in the region, except for Chen Shi.
 Later, when Chen Fan's wife died, many people attended her funeral but Xu Shao did not show up.
-When asked, Xu Shao replied, "Taiqiu is too well-acquainted, it's difficult for him to be thorough; Zhongju (Chen Fan's courtesy name) is a serious person who hardly makes compromises.
+When asked, Xu Shao replied, "Taiqiu (Note: As Chen Shi was the mayor (長) of Taiqiu County (太丘縣), he was also known as Chen Taiqiu (陳太丘).) is too well-acquainted, it's difficult for him to be thorough; Zhongju (Chen Fan's courtesy name) is a serious person who hardly makes compromises.
 These are the reasons why I didn't visit them."

 Appraisal of Cao Cao

 When Cao Cao was still relatively unknown, he prepared expensive gifts and behaved humbly when he visited Xu Shao in the hope of receiving an appraisal.
 Xu Shao viewed Cao Cao with contempt and refused to evaluate him, but Cao later found an opportunity to threaten and coerce Xu into giving comments about him.
 Xu Shao said, "You're a treacherous villain in times of peace and a hero in times of chaos."
 Cao Cao was very pleased and he left.

 However, Sun Sheng's Yitong Zayu (異同雜語) recorded a different quote from Xu Shao.
 It mentioned that when Cao Cao asked Xu Shao to give him an appraisal, Xu initially refused but eventually relented and said, "You'll be a capable minister in times of peace, and a jianxiong (Note: The archaic term jianxiong (奸雄) is composed of two Chinese characters – jian (奸; "crafty", "villainous") and xiong (雄; "majestic", "heroic").
 It was used to describe a person who is very ambitious (typically power hungry) and who resorts to cunning means to achieve aims.
 See the dictionary definition of jianxiong.) in times of chaos."
 Cao Cao laughed when he heard that.